Tokyo Metro 5000 series

-The Tokyo Metro 5000 series (東京メトロ5000系, Tōkyō Metoro 5000-kei) was an electric multiple unit (EMU) train type first built 1964, which operated as 3-car sets on the Tokyo Metro Chiyoda Line branchline in Tokyo, Japan until 2014.
+The Tokyo Metro 5000 series (東京メトロ5000系, Tōkyō Metoro 5000-kei) was a retired electric multiple unit (EMU) train type first built 1964, which operated as 3-car sets on the Tokyo Metro Chiyoda Line branchline in Tokyo, Japan until 2014.
 10-car sets were used on the Tokyo Metro Tōzai Line until March 2007.

 Chiyoda Line 3-car sets

 Until 30 May 2014, two three-cars sets were in operation, sets 61 and 62.
 These two aluminium-bodied sets were used on the Chiyoda Line branch between Ayase and Kita-Ayase, and were formed as shown below.